 The deadline for nominations is September 30 of each year and should be sent to the Chair of the Committee on Prizes and Awards, Justin Moore, by email:firstname.lastname@example.org

 A nominated thesis should be outstanding in results and overall clarity.

 The thesis must have been defended between October 1 of the previous year and September 30 in the year of nomination.
 For example, if you defended in November 2017, you are eligible to be nominated in 2018.
 If you defended in May 2017, you cannot be nominated in 2018 or later.

 Nominations should be made by the thesis adviser, and should consist of the following:

 An independent second letter of recommendation

-Electronic copy of the thesis in PDF or PS format
+Electronic copy of the thesis in PDF format

 The thesis should be in an accessible form for the committee.
 If it depends on unpublished material, full documentation must be provided.
 It is expected that both the adviser and the writer of the second letter are fully familiar with the details of the thesis and can vouch for its general correctness.

 The thesis will be accepted in any language, provided that the candidate also supplies a 10-15 page summary of the thesis in English, outlining the main contributions, etc. The committee has the option to decline consideration on the grounds that it cannot obtain adequate independent evaluation in a particular language.
 If the committee of a particular year declines consideration of the thesis for that year, then the thesis can be submitted in translation for the next year’s prize.

 The adviser’s nomination letter should address the specific technical merits of the thesis, and may refer directly to the thesis details, which the committee will consult as needed.
 The second letter of support may address any matters considered relevant, such as the general importance of the results and the main ideas.